SunOner/yolov8_train/README.md

 - The more complex the game looks for AI (for example, cs2 is a more formulaic game than battlefield 2042), the more data you will need to train the model (You may need at least 5000-10000 images).
 - Images can be in 4k resolution and 100x100 pixels.
 - Ready-made datasets can be found [here](https://universe.roboflow.com/).
+- Also, do not forget to add images and annotated files to the val folder, the same rules apply for this folder as for the train folder.
+There may be few images for validation, approximately if you have 1000 images for training, take and add 10 images for validation.
 - Pay attention to the game.yaml file.
 	- An example dataset is called game, the file can be renamed to the name of your project.
 	- In the file you will find values such as: